dilumich/angular_unit_test_guide/README.md

 'build-test' and 'test' are two tasks defined in px-uilibs/gulpfile.js.

 1. `gulp build-test` builds all typescript source code and test code
-2. `gulp test` builds all first and runs all unit tests
+2. `gulp test` builds all source code first and runs all unit tests

 ### Testing Environment Configurations
 Testing environment configuration is defined in px-uilibs/test/test-unit.conf.js file.
 See comments in this file for more infornmation.